 Although she was unable to attend the dedication ceremony, Gleason’s motivation for her gift is recorded in Curt Garfield’s history, Sudbury, 1890-1989, 100 Years in the Life of a Town.
 “Being myself a granddaughter of a soldier of the Revolution, who was one of the earliest in service of his country, and who kept the field as long as his bodily strength allowed,” Gleason noted, “I have an especial personal reason for desiring to perpetuate the memory of all those Patriots who, like him, risked everything for the cause of freedom.”

 The monument was dedicated on Bunker Hill Day as Gleason’s grandfather, Captain Timothy Adams, assisted in its defense and her father, Major Jonas Parker, defended Boston’s Fort Warren during the War of 1812.
-Parker also joined Daniel Webster and the Marquis de Lafayette on June 17, 1825 when the cornerstone of the Bunker Hill Monument was installed.
+Parker also joined Daniel Webster and the Marquis de Lafayette on June 17, 1825 when the cornerstone of the Bunker Hill Monument was installed, marking the 50th anniversary of the Battle.

 The front of the monument’s granite base bears the following words: